 Waiting for the dawn

-To endure the night of dances, songs, even simplewaving his arms is not so easy.
-Overwhelming emotions, eyes run out, it is simply impossible to decide where to look: on sambadrome, where the main action takes place, or on the stands, where spectators no less incendiaryly dance.
-Sometimes their dances can compete with dance professionals.
+To endure a night of dancing, singing, even justwaving your arms is not that easy.
+Emotions run wild, your eyes run wild, it is simply impossible to decide where to look: at the sambadrome, where the main action takes place, or at the stands, where the spectators dance no less fiery.
+Sometimes their dances can compete with the dance steps of professionals.
 The Brazilian carnival ends at dawn.
-And with the first rays of the sun exhausted, but, undoubtedly, received a real feeling of the holiday, spectators on snow-white buses leave sambadrome.
-Each of them carries with them an incomparable charge of positive emotions.
+And with the first rays of the sun, exhausted, but undoubtedly having received a real sense of celebration, spectators leave the sambadrome on snow-white buses.
+Each of them takes with them an incomparable charge of positive emotions.
 And a piece of real Brazilian passion.